ethanricks25/Tappy-Keys/README.md

 - prospectively if the player deletes, the cell would turn clear (easy bug fix), also there's a 1 minute timer for the short game.
 Implementation would be easy to change for longer games.

 The main challenge that I faced was configuring the keyboard collection view and the word/text collection views.
 I was not familiar with collection views before, and I had to spend a lot of time studying them to get basic functionality.
 I also borrowed a lot of code from the Wordle project assigned to us earlier this semester, so I had to take time to study the code to see what I needed and what I didn't need.
 This was a fun project and I plan on continuing to develop it in the future.

+Week 3
+- Added GameOver Popup
+- When 1 minute Timer expires, the GameOver Popup appears showing the WPM and the accuracy
+- Also fixed the bug from last week